 Repository: https://github.com/eziosoft/Raytracer_android_demo

-This is a complete game engine demonstrating that classic rendering techniques still work beautifully on modern mobile hardware.
+This is a complete game engine demonstrating that classic rendering techniques combined with modern Android tech (Compose, TensorFlow Lite) create compelling mobile experiences.